Samuelsen1/Sample-2/Postman-Guide.md

 4. Click **Send** to proceed.
 <img src="https://github.com/Samuelsen1/Few-Important-Pics/blob/main/sendpost.jpeg?raw=true" alt="Postman screen with Send button marked" width="800"/>

- 5. If successful, you will see a document window which may appear in a smaller portion.
+ 5. If successful, you will see a document window with the API, which may appear in a smaller portion.
 To increase the size, point your cursor at the border line at the top of the document window  and drag it upwards.
 <img src="https://github.com/Samuelsen1/Few-Important-Pics/blob/main/dragwindowpost.png?raw=true" alt="Postman screen with pointer at Document Window" width="800"/>

    You'll see these options: